emmatyping/cpython/Modules/_zstd/README.md

 TODOs:
 1. Windows build system support (ref https://devguide.python.org/developer-workflow/extension-modules/#updating-msvc-project-files)
-2. Go over class __init__/class docs to see if they should be refactored
-3. Compile guard for OUTPUT_BUFFER_MAX_BLOCK_SIZE ?
-4. Tests
+4. More tests!
-5. Fuzzing
+5. Fuzzing (upstream libfuzzer integration and use it)
-6. Docs
 7. PEP

+After-PEP posting:
+1. Go over class __init__/class docs to see if they should be refactored
+2. Ask about compile guard for OUTPUT_BUFFER_MAX_BLOCK_SIZE ?
+3. Docs